openoereb/pyramid_oereb_mfp/README.rst

 so that your local ``pyramid_oereb`` docker container can access your local ``print`` container, as follows:
 ``sudo docker network create print-network``

+Access the history of the templates by using the `openoereb/pyramid_oereb commit <https://github.com/openoereb/pyramid_oereb/commit/352970f3504385a462797dab7de30fd00896b922>`__ which deleted the templates there as a starting point.